 SMART Farm Innovation Centre

-The SFIC also serves as a research, education and outreach facility not only for the SMART Farm itself but for UNE-led global advances in agriculture research and development.
+The SFIC also serves as a research, education and outreach facility not only for the SMART Farms itself but for UNE-led global advances in agriculture research and development.
 Hosting the university's Precision Agriculture Research Group, the SFIC includes a farm 'Command Centre', visitor and teaching space with a 52 seat seminar room and offices.
 Enhanced ICT and AV infrastructure and technologies give students and visiting researchers access to, as well as hands-on experience with, modern technologies that aim to revolutionise the way farms are managed.

-Building on the university's international leadership in Precision Agriculture, Education, Rural Health and Environmental and Rural Science, SMART Farm also serves as an 'instrumented' research laboratory, a diagnostic landscape unmatched anywhere else in the world.
+Building on the university's international leadership in Precision Agriculture, Education, Rural Health and Environmental and Rural Science, SMART Farm Innovation Centre also serves as an 'instrumented' research laboratory, a diagnostic landscape unmatched anywhere else in the world.

 A connected classroom